 Everything You Need To Know About Traveling During The Holidays With Your Pet

-Though it's unknown just how many will be accompanied by animals, the vast majority of travelers, roughly 45 million or so, will pile into automobiles and motor onto the nation's roadways, while the remainder will take to the skies, rails, or waterways.
+Though it's unknown just how many of these humans will be accompanied by animals, the vast majority of travelers, roughly 45 million, will pile into automobiles and motor onto the nation's roadways, while the remainder will take to the skies, rails, or waterways.

 No matter what means of transportation you opt for, you'll want to troubleshoot any potential problems in advance.
 To help you pack accordingly, here are the must-have items you and your pet will need for the journey ahead.

 At the very least, you'll want the following: